Join the Newsletter to Keep Reading

 Can we reverse impairment loss previously recognised?

 The answer is yes.
 We reverse impairment loss when the indication is no longer exist or when the impairment loss has decreased.
-The reversal is recognised immediately in profit or loss, except for the assets carried at revalued amount.
-The impairment loss recognised for goodwill should never be reversed.
+When this happened, the reversal is recognised immediately in profit or loss, except for the assets carried at revalued amount.
+Nevertheless, the impairment loss recognised for goodwill should never be reversed.

 The reversal of an impairment loss for a CGU is allocated to the individual asset on a pro-rata basis based on the assets’ carrying amount.
 The reversal of impairment loss increases the asset’s carrying amount.
 Nevertheless, the carrying amount should not be increased above the lower of: